AndreasSeidl/tsdproxy/docs/content/docs/serverconfig.md

 tailscale:
   providers:
     default: # name of the provider
+      oauthKey: "" # define OAuth client secret here (preferred for hands-off deployment)
+      oauthKeyFile: "" # use this to load OAuth client secret from file.
+If set, oauthKey is ignored
+      oauthTags: [] # required when using OAuth: list of tags like ["tag:server", "tag:prod"]
       authKey: "" # define authkey here
       authKeyFile: "" # use this to load authkey from file.
 If this is defined, Authkey is ignored
       controlUrl: https://controlplane.tailscale.com # use this to override the default control URL